Liu-Hy/GenoTex/README.md

 # GenoTEX

-Welcome to the official repository for GenoTEX: a benchmark for the auTomatic EXploration of Genomics data.
+Welcome to the official repository of the **Geno**mics Data Au**t**omatic **Ex**ploration Benchmark (GenoTEX), described in our paper [here](https://arxiv.org/abs/2406.15341).
 GenoTEX supports the evaluation and development of Large Language Model (LLM)-based methods for automating gene expression data analysis, including dataset selection, preprocessing, and statistical analysis.

 ## Introduction

 GenoTEX offers annotated code and results for solving a variety of gene identification questions, organized in a comprehensive analysis pipeline that meets computational genomics standards.
 These annotations are curated by human bioinformaticians to ensure accuracy and reliability.

-Our recent paper introducing this dataset will be released soon.
-You can access the dataset and other resources from this repository to support your research and development in genomics data analysis.
+You can access the dataset and other resources from this repository to support your research and development in automatic gene data analysis.

 <img src="imgs/icon.webp" alt="Data Icon" width="200">

+Our work belongs to the general topic of AI4Science, where we show the potential and limitations of LLM-based agents in scientific explorations.

 ## Download